mnot/I-D/rfc5785bis/draft.md

 # Changes from RFC5785

-* Discuss inappropriate uses more fully
+* Discuss appropriate and inappropriate uses more fully
-* Adjusted IANA instructions
+* Adjust IANA instructions
-* Updated references
+* Update references
 * Various other clarifications